 Greg will have you running 3 workouts a week with a completion goal and 4 or 5 workouts per week if you choose a time goal.
 He will give you timed runs and specific drills that will help you work on your speed and form and increase your distance.
 If you have a time goal, the workouts in which you’ll be doing some form of speed work can add up to three workouts per week.
 Many of his one block workouts have an optional part you can skip without guilty feelings!
 Coach Greg’s plan is the only one with optional parts in the workouts.

 - Goal pace runs, block to be run at goal pace, usually directly followed by an additional, optional block.
 Several variations in duration possible.

 - Stride repeats, multiple short intervals followed by a short recovery.
 This workout is focused on cadence and aimed at getting your legs used to moving at a quicker pace.
 The plans will repeat this workout several times with increasing cadence goals based on your earlier performance.

 - Tempo run, short run ran at a medium to hard pace, in between your 10K and half marathon pace.

 - Hill repeats, multiple short intervals up a hill, only part of the 5K plan.

-- Speed repeats, multiple short intervals followed by a jog break focused on improving speed.
+- Speed repeats, multiple short intervals faster as goal pace, followed by a jog break focused on improving speed.
 Several variations in duration possible.